World in Action: Producer-directors

+Broadcasters

-BroadcastersWIA was a starting point for several key programme-makers who went on to major roles in British broadcasting.
-John Birt became Director General of the BBC, having been programme controller of the ITV station London Weekend Television, where he created the current affairs flagship, Weekend World.
+WIA was a starting point for several key programme-makers who went on to major roles in British broadcasting.
+John Birt became director-general of the BBC, having been programme controller of the ITV station London Weekend Television, where he created the current-affairs flagship, Weekend World.

 Several WIA staffers were promoted to significant roles in Granada Television, among them David Plowright, who became its chairman and later went on to become deputy chairman of Channel 4.
 Steve Morrison became chief executive at Granada.
 Gus Macdonald held the same role at another ITV franchise, Scottish Television.

 Stuart Prebble, a former editor, became chief executive of ITV, and Steve Anderson became head of news and current affairs for that channel.
 Both have since moved on to the independent production industry.
-Ian McBride, who led the team which made the Birmingham Six programmes, became managing editor of Granada TV, and was director of compliance for ITV until 2008.
+Ian McBride, who led the team that made the Birmingham Six programmes, became managing editor of Granada TV, and was director of compliance for ITV until 2008.

 Dianne Nelmes, who worked as a researcher and executive producer of WIA, was the founding editor of Granada TV's hugely successful This Morning with Richard and Judy and went on to head daytime and factual programmes at ITV.

 Dorothy Byrne, a former WIA producer, went on to become head of news and current affairs at Channel 4.
-Julian Bellamy, who worked as a young researcher on one of WIA's last big foreign investigations – about arms deals between Britain and Indonesia – later headed Channel 4's entertainment channel E4 and was programme controller of the BBC digital channel BBC Three before re-joining Channel 4 as its head of programming from 2007 to 2011.
+Julian Bellamy, who worked as a young researcher on one of WIA's last big foreign investigations – about arms deals between Britain and Indonesia – later headed Channel 4's entertainment channel E4 and was programme controller of the BBC digital channel BBC Three before rejoining Channel 4 as its head of programming from 2007 to 2011.
 In 2012, Bellamy was appointed creative director of Discovery International.